joeltho26/JAVA-Series/Variables.md

 # Variables:
 - follow camel-case while naming
 - variables can be created with primitive and non-primitive data types
+- variables which are primitive data types are never null
   ```
   Primitve type variables: